mixu/markdown-styles/readme.md

 ## Features

 - `v3.0` changes how the optional `meta.json` file works, adding support for setting per-directory and global metadata values (see the section further down).
+It also adds responsive markup tweaks to the github, markedapp-byword, mixu-book, mixu-page, mixu-radar and witex layouts and adds the responsive meta tag to all layouts.
 - `v2.4` adds better handling for when the same header text is used multiple times in the same file.
 - `v2.3` adds one new feature: header hover anchor links.
 When you hover over a header, a hover anchor link appears to the side of the header.
 Clicking on that link or copying its URL produces a link to that specific location on the page.
 All built-in layouts support this feature by default.
 - `v2.2` added Windows support (!)